Members

 Despite beginning his musical journey as a cornet player in Greater Manchester, Benjamin is currently a freelance horn player based in London.
 Having originally read history at Merton College, Oxford, Benjamin went on to study horn playing at the Royal Academy of Music with the generous support of the Countess of Munster Trust and Pendle Young Musician and graduated in 2022.
 As well as graduating with distinction, Benjamin was awarded an additional diploma for an ‘Outstanding Final Recital’ in which he performed works by Poulenc, Messiaen and Britten.

-Since then, Benjamin has focused primarily on orchestral playing, achieving trial positions with the Royal Philharmonic Orchestra on 3rd and the BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra, the Royal Scottish National Orchestra, Opera North and Bournemouth Symphony Orchestra as principal.
-He has in particular developed his operatic work, performing Wagner’s The Flying Dutchman and Tristan und Isolde at Grange Park Opera, Puccini’s La Boheme with the Glyndebourne Touring Orchestra and Janacek’s Cunning Little Vixen with Opera North.
-He is currently the Westminster Opera Company’s featured horn player for their 2021-3 seasons, performing arrangements of Humperdinck’s Hansel und Gretal and Mozart’s Marriage of Figaro at the Chateau de Panloy.
+Since then, Benjamin has focused primarily on orchestral playing, achieving trial positions with the Royal Philharmonic Orchestra on 3rd and the BBC Scottish Symphony Orchestra, Scottish Chamber Orchestra, the Royal Scottish National Orchestra, Opera North, Welsh National Opera, Irish National Symphony Orchestra and Bournemouth Symphony Orchestra as principal.
+He has in particular developed his operatic work, performing Wagner’s The Flying Dutchman and Tristan und Isolde at Grange Park Opera, Puccini’s La Boheme with the Glyndebourne Touring Orchestra, Janacek’s Cunning Little Vixen with Opera North, Mozart’s Cosi fan tutte with Welsh National Opera and Humperdinck’s Hansel und Gretal and Mozart’s Marriage of Figaro at the Chateau de Panloy.

-Benjamin has also enjoyed performing a great deal of chamber music over the years; a regular member of the Vacation Chamber Orchestra, he was recently invited to perform Mozart’s Horn Quintet, the Schubert Octet and Dukas’ La Villanelle in several concerts across Yorkshire.
+Benjamin has also enjoyed performing a great deal of chamber music over the years; a regular member of the Vacation Chamber Orchestra, he was recently invited to perform Mozart’s Horn Quintet, the Schubert Octet and Dukas’ La Villanelle in several concerts across Yorkshire and recently performed Britten’s Serenade for Tenor, Horn and Strings in London with Westminster Opera Company.
 During his time at Oxford, Benjamin was principal horn and co-manager of Phoenix Winds and was fortunate enough to perform Mozart’s Gran Partita, the Dvorak Serenade and Strauss’ Sonatine No.1 “From the Invalid’s Workshop” with Hilary Davan-Wetton at the helm.

 Q&A